MG Software.

 How do we evaluate these tools?

-• Ease of use and speed of deployment
+• Ease of use and deployment speed from git repositories

-• Performance: response times, uptime, and global edge network
+• Performance: response times, uptime guarantees, and global edge network reach

-• Value for money and transparency of the cost model
+• Value for money and pricing model transparency as your application grows

 1. Vercel